bcornec/Lab-git/Docker/README.md

 `#` **`cd owncloud`**

 Now we can create our configuration file.
-We will use the new v2.0 format instead of the legacy one.
-The v2.0 was created to extend functionalities and can be activated by specifying the release at the top of the file.
+We will use the new v3.0 format instead of the legacy one.
+The v3.0 was created to extend functionalities and can be activated by specifying the release at the top of the file.

-Note : Of course old docker-compose binaries don't manage v2.0.
+Note : Of course old docker-compose binaries don't manage v3.0, you can find support information [here](https://docs.docker.com/compose/compose-file/#compose-and-docker-compatibility-matrix)

 `#` **`cat > docker-compose.yml << EOF`**
 ```
-version: '2'
+version: '3'
 services:
   web:
     build: .